 FIN 5843 - Financial Markets & Institutions (3)

-This course will provide students with an in depth view of investigation and analysis of organization, structure, and performance of U.S. money and capital markets, and institutions.
-Examines regulation of the financial industry and the role of financial instruments.
-Prerequisites: Graduate standing
+This course is an in-depth study of the U.S. money and capital markets, and institutions.
+The course examines regulation of the financial industry and the role of financial instruments.

 FIN 5853 - Investment Analysis & Portfolio Management (3)